Las Vegas Domestic Violence Lawyer

 Fights between spouses are often taken out of context or escalated by a neighbor or witness calling the police.
 What was once a small dispute may quickly turn into a legal matter, as many police officers will arrest you even if your spouse or partner is not pressing charges.
 Regardless of the exact circumstances which led to your arrest, allegations of domestic violence are taken very seriously by law enforcement and judges.

-You need to speak with a Las Vegas criminal defense attorney from Turco & Draskovich right away after an arrest.
+You need to speak with our criminal lawyers in Las Vegas, NV from The Draskovich Law Group right away after an arrest.
 We are not afraid to fight against prosecutors or the members of local domestic violence units to ensure that your rights are fully protected.

 Our firm is familiar with the way domestic violence cases are approached and we are dedicated to working towards a positive outcome for your case.
 We understand that a domestic violence charge can lead to serious consequences, both legally and personally.
 In addition to legal consequences such as jail time or probation, if a restraining order is put in place you could also find yourself unable to visit your home, your spouse, or your children.